Singapore whiskered bat

 The Singapore whiskered bat (Vespertilio oreias) is or was a possible species of vesper bat endemic to Singapore.
 No specimens have been found since its original scientific description in 1840 by Dutch zoologist Coenraad Temminck.
-Modern analysis of the type specimen found it to have skull fragments from another species and the skin to be in too poor a condition to confirm as distinct species.

-The holotype specism is in Naturalis Biodiversity Center in Leiden, Netherlands.
+Taxonomy

 There is some uncertainty regarding its genus classification as either Vespertilio (Temminck 1840), Myotis (Tate 1941), or Kerivoula (Csorba 2016).
 All contending genera share Vespertilionidae as the family.
+Modern analysis of the type specimen found it to have skull fragments from another species and the skin to be in too poor a condition to confirm it as a distinct species.
+Additionally, it is zoogeographically hard to believe that a bat species could be limited to the island of Singapore.

+The holotype is in Naturalis Biodiversity Center in Leiden, Netherlands.